recursivelabsai/Recursive-Prompting/README.md

-#  Recursive Prompting: Level-Up Game Framework
+#  Recursive Prompting: Level-Up Your AI

 > *Transform your AI interactions into an engaging progression system that gets better the more you play*